annaesvensson/yellow-install/readme.md

 ## How to install a website

 [Follow the installation instructions](https://datenstrom.se/yellow/help/how-to-get-started).
 You are greeted with a hello, can create a [user account](https://github.com/annaesvensson/yellow-edit) and select a [language](https://github.com/annaesvensson/yellow-language).
 You can also choose what kind of website you want to make.
 The `Small website` option installs the most important things for a small website.
 The `Small wiki` option also installs the [wiki extension](https://github.com/annaesvensson/yellow-wiki).
 The `Small blog` option also installs the [blog extension](https://github.com/annaesvensson/yellow-blog).
 You can install more extensions later.
-If there are problems during installation an error message and a link to the [troubleshooting](https://datenstrom.se/yellow/help/troubleshooting) will be displayed.

 ## How to skip the installation